Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ## The Manifest File
 Duration: 3

 Every Snowflake Native App is required to have a manifest file.
 The manifest file defines any properties of the application as well as the location of the application's setup script.
-The manaifest file for this application will not use all the possible fetures of the manifest file so you can read more about it [here](https://docs.snowflake.com/en/developer-guide/native-apps/creating-manifest).
-The manifest file has three requirements
+The manifest file for this application will not use all the possible fetures of the manifest file so you can read more about it [here](https://docs.snowflake.com/en/developer-guide/native-apps/creating-manifest).
+The manifest file has three requirements:

 * The name of the manifest file must be manifest.yml.
 * The manifest file must be uploaded to a named stage so that it is accessible when creating an application package or Snowflake Native App.